Eole-Trier/GolemEngine/README.md

 ## Functionalities

-Golem Engine includes classical game engine features such as a docked imgui space for a basic actors, viewport, scene graph, debug, inspector and file browser window.
+Golem Engine includes classical game engine features such as :
+- Docked UI layout
+- Windows :
+    - Basic actors window
+    - Viewport
+    - Viewport tools window
+    - Scene graph
+    - Debug
+    - Inspector
+    - File browser
+- Scene management (load, create, save)
+- Audio
+- Physics

-You can navigate in the viewport using WASD and right click.
+You can navigate in the viewport using by using WASD and holding down right click.

-Inspector allows (for now) to modify the transform of various objects and add light components.
+All functionalities are not listed in the README so feel free to discover them yourself.

 ## Special Features

 ### World Builder

 Features *(current)* :